arph226/BAE305-SP25-Lab2/README.md

 To begin, we practiced soldering techniques by assembling a simple series circuit on a solder protoboard.
 We then measured voltage drops and currents within the circuit using a digital multimeter (DMM) to confirm compliance with KVL and KCL.
 Next, we built a parallel circuit on a prototyping breadboard and measured its electrical parameters to further validate KCL.
 Finally, we explored Thevenin’s and Norton’s theorems by simplifying a complex circuit into its equivalent form and comparing calculated values with experimental measurements.

 Through this lab, we gained hands-on experience with circuit construction, soldering, and measurement techniques.
 Our results demonstrated strong agreement with theoretical expectations, reinforcing our understanding of fundamental circuit analysis principles.
+We found the data from our circuits agreed with KCL and our power delivered by the power supply was equal to the total power dissapated.
+However, our circuit did not agree with KVL

 ## Materials
 - Digital Multimeter (Fluke DMM)